Meeting Time: August 15, 2024 at 9:00am PDT

 • Default_avatar

-Jordan L about 1 month ago
+Jordan L 3 months ago

 I am ashamed of the Freno City Council for even proposing such legislation.
 In a time of economic upheaval, nothing is more evil than further criminalization of poverty and homelessness.
 When the residents of other states talk badly upon ours, it is legislation like this that they use as ammunition.
 Instead of making policy to help our most vulnerable and exploitable demographics, such as lowering barriers to entry in the work force or increasing workers' rights and protections under our crushing neo-capitalistic system, the city has opted to further punish those who have already lost at the game of a system we have created.
 All this legislation will do is cause homeless encampments to constantly move and relocate throughout the city, making it harder to keep areas clean and harder to keep track of vagrants.
 It will also feed the prison system and make money for any privatized prisons that end up housing anyone who violates this new ordinance.
 But hey, maybe that all this is really for- another way to a make money off of the easily exploited.